Lucie2727/Mech105-Algorithm/README.md

 *Inputs*

--a function
+- a function
--a lower guess
+- a lower guess
--an upper guess
+- an upper guess
--a relative error
+- a relative error
--max number of iterations
+- max number of iterations
--any other parameters used by the funciton
+- any other parameters used by the funciton

 *Outputs*

--the estimated root location
+- the estimated root location
--the fuction evaluated at the root location
+- the fuction evaluated at the root location
--the approximate relative error
+- the approximate relative error
--how many iterations were performed
+- how many iterations were performed

 **LU Factorization**